 23. Privacy panels

 For extra privacy without having to change your fencing, add some wooden privacy panels and gain further some shading.
+Look for some water feature garden ideas to add a focal point to your space.

 24. Small corner